annafleming/flask-analytics/README.md

 # DataPup

-- To build the image run `docker build -t flask-analytics .` from the project directory
+- To run the containers `docker-composer up` from the project directory
-- Run the container with `docker run -id -p 5000:5000 -v $(pwd):/opt/flask-analytics --name flask-analytics-app flask-analytics`
-- Stop the container using `docker stop flask-analytics-app`
-- Restart the server with `docker start flask-analytics-app`
 - You can log in to the server using `docker exec -it flask-analytics-app bash`
 - To run unit tests login to the server and run `nosetests`